Policy and Procedure Name:

 staff must contact the MCO to request the specific information needed.

-claims services staff must make a second request for the information.
+services staff must make a second request for the information.

 iii.
-If the MCO
+If the MCO fails

-discuss the issue.
+the issue.

 iv.
 Claims